jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-4b.md

-+++
+---
+heading: Chapter 4b
+title: "Entails as Testamentary Succession"
+date: 2015-09-22
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Entails as Testamentary Succession" heading=  "Chapter 4b Part 1 Section 3" description=  "Entails engrossed land the most and therefore, it took the longest to be established" date=  2015-09-26 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-5" linkftext=  "Chapter 5" icon=  "/icons/smith.png"
+description: "Entails engrossed land the most and therefore, it took the longest to be established"
-+++
+---

 Entails engrossed land the most and therefore, it took the longest to be established.